TimmaLabs/NetsExample/README.md

 3. `NetsService` version in [timma_admin_new](https://bitbucket.org/lauriorkoneva/timma_admin_new)

 The version format is `major.minor.patch.build`.
 The `build` version can be freely incremented for internal revisioning purposes, but changes to `major`/`minor`/`patch` versions require updating the version/GUID entries in the installer files as described in step 2 above.

+## FAQ

+### What to do if the test payment terminal rejects all/some of test cards?
+The card parameters need to be updated.
+You can do this via `3.
+Cards` -> `1.
+Get cards` in the terminal's merchant menu.